Pennsylvania Route 147: Dauphin County

 PA 147 begins an interchange with the US 22/US 322 freeway south of the Clarks Ferry Bridge over the Susquehanna River in Reed Township, Dauphin County.
 Within this interchange, the highway crosses the Appalachian Trail, which uses Clarks Ferry Bridge across the river.
 From this interchange, the route heads northeast on two-lane undivided South River Road between the Susquehanna River to the northwest and Norfolk Southern's Buffalo Line and forested Peters Mountain to the southeast.
 The road passes through the community of Inglenook and heads north away from the mountain, passing over the railroad tracks.
 PA 147 continues north through wooded areas to the east of the Susquehanna River and the Norfolk Southern line, turning east away from the river and railroad tracks and curving northeast into a mix of farm fields and woodland with some homes.
 The route crosses into Halifax Township and continues through rural land with some development, curving east and coming to an intersection with PA 225.
 At this point, PA 147 turns northeast to become concurrent with PA 225 on Peters Mountain Road.
-The road gains a center left-turn lane and heads north through rural areas of homes and businesses.
+The road gains a center left-turn lane and heads north through rural areas of homes and businesses, passing east of Halifax Area High School.
 The two routes continue into the borough of Halifax and become South 4th Street, losing the center left-turn lane and passing several homes.
 PA 147 splits from PA 225 by heading west on Market Street through residential areas.
 The route turns north onto North 2nd Street and leaves Halifax for Halifax Township again, passing more development before becoming North River Road and running through fields to the east of the Susquehanna River and the Buffalo Line.
 The road bends northwest and continues through a mix of farmland and woods with some homes and commercial development to the east of the river and railroad tracks.
 PA 147 heads to the west of forested Berry Mountain and enters Upper Paxton Township, curving to the northeast.